arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

 ## Given a scenario, determine the appropriate data model

+It is important to know how some Objects works by default to avoid complex customizations when some OOTB can be used.

+Accounts

+Most of the time we understand Accounts as some sort of Company or Enterpris. but sometines we define our customers as an indiviual not an enterprise.
+However despite this difference the Account entity still suits the requirement almost completely.

 **Person Accounts**

 Person Accounts are a special type of account in Salesforce that are used to represent individual consumers or customers.
 They are used to manage data for individuals rather than businesses or organizations.